Support for Excellent Teaching

 Training & Coaching

-KIPP teachers receive most of their professional development through job-embedded activities at their schools.
-They participate in professional learning communities that engage in lesson study, teacher and student data analysis, and coaching at regular intervals.
-Supported by the KIPP Foundation, regional and school-based leadership, teachers receive individualized support to improve their craft.
+KIPP offers ongoing opportunities for career growth, both within the classroom and beyond.
+Teachers receive most of their professional development through job-embedded activities at their schools.
+They participate in professional learning communities and coaching at regular intervals.
+Supported by the KIPP Foundation, regional teams, and school-based leadership, teachers receive individualized support to improve their craft.

 A high quality curriculum plays a critical role in unlocking the potential of both students and teachers.
 KIPP schools’ curricula are rigorous, standards-based, and carefully designed to prepare our kids to succeed in college, career, and life beyond.
 The majority of KIPP schools use the following curriculum for literacy and math:

-English Language Arts is taught through the KIPP Wheatley curriculum in grades K-8.
+Throughout grades K-8, English Language Arts is taught through the KIPP Wheatley curriculum.
 KIPP Wheatley, developed in-house alongside Great Minds, provides opportunities for close reading, writing, and speaking based on high-quality, diverse, and texts that are culturally relevant to students within a comprehensive, college-ready curriculum.

 Math is taught through Eureka Math a nationally-recognized curriculum that aligns college ready standards with instruction for grades PK-12.
 Published by Great Minds, Eureka Math presents mathematics in a logical progression designed to reduce learning gaps, develop persistence in problem solving, and prepare students to understand advanced mathematical concepts.